Please help to support this blog by donating through Paypal!

 The M112 E24 V6 was the 2.4 litre V6 fitted to the C240, CLK240 and E240 in the years 1997-2000.
 The M112 has two spark plugs per cylinder and in the W202 it can look like quite a daunting task to get to them so I’m going to talk you through how to change them!

 The tools you will need are a 10mm socket, a 10mm spark plug socket, a universal joint, various lengths of socket extension and a ratchet.
 You’ll also need the spark plugs of course!
 My recommendation is to get them from Euro Car Parts.
 You type in your registration and all the parts you need for the car will come up.
 Personally, I’d recommend the Bosch or NGK plugs.
-Today I will be using Bosch.
+Today I will be using these Bosch spark plugs from Euro Car Parts.
+You can buy yours by clicking this link

 Forst job under the engine bay is to remove the plastic cover.
 Simply lift the front with both hands and you will hear it pop away from its’ poppers at the rear and will left away.